 If your county, province, municipality, or council has an active fire ban, or if you would like to temporarily not allow fires on your property for any other reason, you can toggle on a fire ban for your entire property at one time.
 The ban will be active across all listings you have on Hipcamp under that property.

-You can do this on the homepage of your Host Dashboard.
-Visit this page to turn the fire ban on and off when necessary.
+You can do this on the homepage of your Host Dashboard or on the app.

 You can select how long you want the ban to be in place, and specify exceptions to the ban if you will allow a gas stove or any other options in the list.
 If you want to include additional instructions, write them in the text box.

 When you first turn on the fire ban, emails will automatically be sent to Hipcampers with an upcoming booking at your property within the date range you selected to let them know about the change.
 An email will also be sent to those campers already at your property if you turn on the fire ban for any of the dates of their trip.

 If this new information makes the Hipcamper want to cancel their booking, then it will be canceled in line with the Host’s selected cancellation policy.

 We'll email you when the ban is about to expire if you need to enable it again.
 You can always visit your listing and turn off the ban before it is over if conditions change.
 Hipcampers will then receive another email stating that the ban has been lifted but that they should still keep fire safety top of mind on any outdoor trip.